Homotopical Adjoint Lifting Theorem: Introduction

 We provide numerous examples of model categories satisfying the conditions of this theorem, and we prove a version of this theorem for $\Sigma$-cofibrant colored operads (Theorem \ref{main.theorem.Sigma}), where the hypotheses on the adjunction $(L,R)$ are effectively always satisfied in examples of interest.

 In Section \ref{sec:rect-and-change}, we specialize this general theorem and the $\Sigma$-cofibrant version to obtain results about rectification, and about lifting Quillen equivalences to modules, (commutative) algebras, non-symmetric operads, generalized props, cyclic operads, and modular operads.
 We recover results from \cite{ss03}, \cite{muro11}, \cite{muro14}, and \cite{fresse-book} all as special cases of the same general theorem, and we then provide numerous new applications of this theorem.
 The results for non $\Sigma$-cofibrant operads are entirely new.
+The results of this paper have been applied \cite{GW, white-yau4, yau}.

 In Section \ref{sec:bous-loc}, we apply our main theorem in left Bousfield localizations $\lcm$ and $\ldn$, so that we may lift Quillen equivalences $L:\M \adjoint \N:R$ to local categories of algebras